-Join Bryan O'Neil Hughes for an in-depth discussion in this video Using Adobe Camera Raw with video, part of Working with Raw-Format Photos in Lightroom 5 and Photoshop CC (2013).
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Using Adobe Camera Raw with video, part of Lightroom 5 and Photoshop: Working with Raw Photos (2013).

 In the last video, we learned that Photoshop CC can take existing Photoshop documents and open them into a new Camera Raw filter.
 You can use selections and masks, and all the power of Photoshop, you can combine it with the ease of use and unique features in Camera Raw.
 Now, I want to show you something really interesting, and that applies to video.
 Because Photoshop can open, play and filter video, all that we have to do in order to make this work with Camera Raw is convert this for smart filters.